No Time for Goodbye: Summary

-After her parents and brother's disappearance, Cynthia is adopted by her aunt, Tess Berman.
-She later marries Terry Archer and they have a daughter Grace.
-Twenty-five years after her family's disappearance, a revelation by Cynthia's aunt and some strange events in and around their home lead Cynthia and Terry to discover what happened 25 years earlier.
+Twenty-five years after her parents and brother's disappearance, Cynthia who was adopted by her aunt, Tess Berman, is married to Terry Archer and they have a daughter Grace.
+Still haunted by the uncertain fate of her parents and brother, Cynthia attempts to find out what happened.
+A revelation by Cynthia's aunt to Terry and some strange events in and around their home leads Cynthia and Terry to discover what happened 25 years earlier.
+Following Tess's sudden murder as well that of Denton Abagnall, a private detective hired to investigate the vanishing of Cynthia's parents and brother, Terry finds a connection to the death of a woman named Connie Gormley.